bstearns07/bstearns07/README.md

-# Hi 👋, I'm Ben Stearns
+# Hello 👋, I'm Ben Stearns
 ## About Me

 - 🏦 I'm currently working for a state college in Nebraska teaching computer programming